Syncaidius/MoltenEngine/README.md

 This is my second attempt at such an engine, so I would like to extend the learning experience further by it opening up to everyone.
 More importantly, it allows others to learn from my code (and mistakes) and perhaps even use the engine as a base for their own games and engine variants.

 # Current State
-The engine is pretty rough around the edges at this point in time.
+The engine is rough around the edges at this point in time.
 There is no audio system, AI, cross-platform, collision/physics, deferred rendering or post-processing.
-Simply put, it's a giant ball of molten rock which is probably no use to anyone yet.
+Simply put, it's a giant ball of molten rock which is probably no use for producing a game yet, but it may be a good starting point for something.

 Here's a list of completed or work-in-progress (WIP) features:
   * A basic renderer with:
     * [WIP] Entity-component-system (ECS)
     * Sprite/primitive batcher
     * [WIP] Material system
-	* Support for popular texture formats - DDS, PNG and JEG
 	* Compressed texture support
 	* [WIP] Sprite font system
   * Content manager